-Although heat is in the name, you can use a heat pump for AC.
-It works by transferring heat instead of generating it (furnaces burn fuel to generate heat) which is why it is used as a two way system.
-It's true that heat pumps can be very efficient, but most air conditioners are similar in terms of their efficiency.
-Just examine these two top of the line systems from Lennox.
+Although heat is part of the name, you can use a heat pump for air conditioning.
+It works by moving heat instead of generating it (furnaces burn fuel to generate heat) which is why it is used as a two way unit.
+It's true that heat pumps can be very efficient, although most air conditioners are similar in terms of energy efficiency.
+Just examine these two luxury level systems from Lennox.

 XC25 Air Conditioner